About

 PPGCAL Mission

-To train masters and doctors to promote and contribute to the production of scientific and technological knowledge in the area of Food Science, to disseminate and apply this knowledge in teaching, research and sustainable production activities, contributing to the development of society.
+To train master’s and doctoral students to foster and contribute to the production of scientific and technological knowledge in the area of Food Science, as well as to disseminate and apply this knowledge in teaching, research and sustainable production, contributing to the development of society.

 History and evolution of PPGCAL

-The Graduate Program in Food Sciences at UFSC, linked to the Department of Food Science and Technology at the Center for Agricultural Sciences, was implemented in 1988 with a master’s degree and had its doctorate started in 1998.
-In these 30 years, with excellent master’s dissertations and doctoral theses defended, more than 490 students were trained by the end of 2020.
+The Graduate Program in Food Sciences (PPGCAL) at UFSC, linked to the Department of Food Science and Technology at the School of Agricultural Sciences, was implemented in 1988, offering a master’s degree program in this same year and a doctoral program in 1998.
+Over the past 30 years, the program has produced outstanding master’s dissertations and doctoral theses and has graduated more than 500 students.